AEW2015/522R/pages/06.systolic/hw1/docs.md

 With symmetrical coefﬁcients, you can fold the DG as shown in the image below.
 This reulst is an equation of (y = sum(a&lt;k&gt;*(x&lt;N-k&gt;+x&lt;k&gt;),k,0,N/2-1) when N is even.
+The X values are looped back to the PE after a few cycles.

 ![dg#4](DG_4.png)